QwikDev/qwik-evolution/README.md

 But some changes have a wider effect and require design and discussion to make sure their impact will be positive for the wider Qwik community and will stay true to Qwik's philosophy.

+In the Qwik Evolution process, timelines can vary—from days or weeks on urgent matters to much longer for non-urgent but high-value improvements.

 ## Qwik RFC Process